 -- Pauli Jorgensen was the all-time leading scorer for Denmark for 22 years.

 -- The last two spots were between Harald Nielsen, John Hansen and Jon Dahl Tomasson.
-Tomasson was mainly a backup with AC Milan.
+Tomasson was mainly a backup with AC Milan, but being with AC Milan made him famous.
+He was perhaps underrated at his prime.
 While he was very successful, both Nielsen and Hansen were top scorers in Italy.
 John Hansen was probably one of the top players in Serie A during the 1950's.

 -- Kasper Schmeichel made honorable mention after the World Cup Finals in 2018, in whch he led Denmark to the second round.
-He also helped Leicester Town to their surprise Premiership.
+He also helped Leicester Town to their surprise Premiership title.

 Formation I: 3-5-2

 The 3-5-2 formation is based upon the one used by the "Dynamite" Denmark and Sepp Piontek in 1986.